Predictions for 2019…

 Looking forward with you to all that God has promised for 2019,

 About Our Pastor Rob Morris:

-Pastor Morris is joyfully married to his high school sweetheart, Christy, and July 2014 marked their 13th wedding anniversary.
-They have been entrusted with two wonderful boys, Elijah (who turned 11 in March of 2017) and Isaiah (who turned eight in January of 2017).
-As a family, they love to hike, bike, explore, read, and play music together.
+Pastor Morris is joyfully married to his high school sweetheart, Christy, and July 2019 marks their 17th wedding anniversary.
+They have been entrusted with two wonderful boys: Elijah, 13, and Isaiah, 10.
+As a family, they love to hike, bike, kayak, explore, read, and play music together.

 In his free time, Pastor Morris loves reading, playing music on a growing number of instruments, biking, camping, woodworking, and working on old trucks – currently an old Ford and an even older Studebaker.